wwkb123/PokemonChess/README.md

 Gameplay:
+Support single player/2 players mode.

-Player 1 (you) pick a character (a Pokemon) first, then Player 2 (or the AI will pick a character randomly).
+Player 1 (you) pick a character (a Pokemon) first, then Player 2 (or click single player mode, then the AI will pick a character randomly).
 After entered the battlefield, there will be a scoreboard for each player, displaying the stats (hp, attack, speed, energy) of their characters.

 Move: Players take turns to move.
 In each turn, a character can only either move or cast a skill.
 Whenever a character casts a spell or move, its turn ends.
 The game continues until one of the characters' hp is <= 0.